Photography (Plant problems)

 5. Include a size reference.

-• Depending on the size, place a coin, pencil, ruler, or yardstick next to the specimen in the photograph.
+• Depending on the size and scale of the plant or symptom, place a coin, pencil, ruler, or yardstick next to the specimen in the photograph.

 • Symptom pattern observed (top, side, or bottom-most affected)